2. Word Recognition

 Most Common Words: following, came, want, show, also, around, form, three, small, set, put, end, does, another, well

 The Reading Horizon’s marking system for “proving” a word is below.
-The marking system is a memory prompt to help students remember the more common spelling and pronunciation patterns in English for beginning readers.
+The marking system is a series of memory prompts that help students remember the more common spelling and pronunciation patterns of the English language.

 Sight Words / Most Common Words